 The rooms listed below are primarily intended as locations for academic and department events for use by History of Art & Architecture faculty and graduate students, and undergraduate student organizations for single-use meetings/events/exams or repeating group meetings by HAA students.
 Any ongoing, curricular-related scheduling should be directed to the Graduate Program Manager, email@example.com .
 These rooms are not available for use by nonacademic units or community groups.

 Rooms 1341, 1332, 2324 and 2622 are equipped with:

 - a podium containing a Mac Mini computer, wireless keyboard and mouse, a Blu-ray player, and HDMI and USB ports

-- wall-mounted speakers
+- wall-mounted or projector built-in speakers

 - dimmable lights

 Room 2622 is used primarily for small to large seminars.
 A large conference table seats up to 14, with an additional 10 chairs around the perimeter.
-The room has high quality image projection and sound, a camera for remote visitors, and a rolling chalkboard.
+The room has high quality image projection and sound, a camera for remote visitors, and a moveable chalkboard.
 No dimmable lighting.